kubesail/kubesail-docs/docs/guides/pibox/os.md

 ## Enabling the 1.3" LCD display

+> NOTE: Raspberry Pi OS only.
+Ubuntu ships with the SPI interface enabled by default

 To enable the front-panel display, the [SPI interface needs to be turned on](https://blog.stabel.family/raspberry-pi-4-multiple-spis-and-the-device-tree/).
 Edit the boot config file at `/boot/config.txt` and add:

     dtoverlay=spi0-1cs

+After these changes, you will need to `sudo reboot`.

 You can then use a Python library or install the kernel module in order to draw images to the display.
+See below for details.

+## Modifying the image / stats shown on the display

-Adafruit has a guide which is compatible with the display used in PiBox. https://learn.adafruit.com/adafruit-mini-pitft-135x240-color-tft-add-on-for-raspberry-pi/1-3-240x240-kernel-module-install
+Adafruit has [a guide](https://learn.adafruit.com/adafruit-mini-pitft-135x240-color-tft-add-on-for-raspberry-pi/1-3-240x240-kernel-module-install) which is compatible with the display used in PiBox.

 > NOTE: In our testing, if you are trying the Python "easy way", and installing the `adafruit-circuitpython-rgb-display` library, you will need to install `RPi.GPIO` manually via pip3.
 Once installed, you can try installing the Adafruit library again.
 >